 container_exclude: kube:prod

-# Log filtering
+# Log line filtering

 container_include_log_lines: